 - The maximum amount you can ask for as a security deposit should not exceed the equivalent of one month’s rent

-- You must store the tenant’s deposit in an interest-accruing account.
+- You must store the tenant’s security deposit in an interest-accruing account.
 Then, you must pay the tenant interest if they occupy the property for at least 9 months

-- You must return the deposit back to the tenant within 30 days of them moving out
+- You must return the security deposit back to the tenant within 30 days of them moving out

 - You may make appropriate deductions to the tenant’s deposit if they have caused excessive property damage